Rivers Hoopers: History

-The club was established in 2009 as Royal Hoopers, with Ogoh Odaudu at the reins as head coach.
-The team won its first NPL championship in 2011.
+The club was established in 2005 as Royal Hoopers, with former Nigeria national team player Ogoh Odaudu at the reins as head coach.
+In the club's first four years, they organised annual "classics" tournaments.
+The Hoopers entered the Nigerian Premier League (NPL) in 2009.

+The Hoopers won their first NPL championship in 2011.
+They repeated as champions in 2012, behind star player Azuoma Dike who was named the league's MVP.

+Following one year in the Division One that was followed by a promotion back to the NPL, management of the team was taken over by the Government of Rivers State in March 2016, and subsequently the team name was changed to Rivers Hoopers.

 In December 2018, Hoopers played in the FIBA Africa Zone 3 Championship and won all five games to emerge as its Champions and went on to play in the 2019 Africa Basketball League in March.
 On 17 November 2019, the Hoopers won its third Nigerian title when it beat Raptors in the final.
 With this achievement, the team qualified directly for the inaugural season of Basketball Africa League (BAL).

-To strengthen the team for the inaugural BAL season, the Hoopers acquired former NBA-player Ben Uzoh and Festus Ezeli.
+To strengthen the team for the inaugural BAL season, the Hoopers acquired former NBA-players Ben Uzoh and Festus Ezeli.
 Ezeli, however, got injured before the season and did not join.
 Hoopers finished third in Group A of the BAL, beating only GNBC from Madagascar.
 Uzoh led the team in scoring with 14.7 points.

 In the 2021 season, the Hoopers won the Premier League for a fourth time after edging Gombe Bulls in the final.
-Anaiye Johnson was named the league's MVP.
-However, the Hoopers were denied to play in the BAL by FIBA Africa, that cited the organised league was invalid.
+Anaiye Johnson was named the league's MVP and Victor Anthony Koko was named final MVP.
+However, the Hoopers were denied to play in the BAL by FIBA Africa, because the league was organised by the Nigerian Ministry of Youth and Sports instead of the official administrator Nigeria Basketball Federation.

+The KingsMen won the Crown Elite Championship in 2022 and won the second edition of the Louis Edem Invitational Basketball Championship on 2 September 2023 in Lagos after beating Spintex Knights of Ghana in the final.

+The Hoopers won their 5th national title on 25 November 2023, following the Final Four which was hosted in Port Harcourt.
+They finished with an undefeated 13–0 record and qualified for the 2024 BAL season, where they will be making their second appearance.
+In the BAL, the Hoopers won the Sahara Conference title and qualified for the playoffs as the fourth seed, eventually finishing in third place.
+Three Rivers players, Devine Eke, Kelvin Amayo and Will Perry, were named to the All-BAL Teams.

+In November 2024, the Hoopers won their sixth national title.